 Love at First Bite

-A creamy, hot dip oozes decadence.
-And, while spinach-and-artichoke or buffalo-chicken dip feel rather party-worthy, the crab meat gives this recipe date-night elegance.
+This creamy, hot dip oozes decadence.
+And, while spinach-and-artichoke or buffalo-chicken dip feel party-worthy, the succulent crab meat gives this recipe a level of date-night elegance.

-Forget the oyster bar—oysters at home are easy to prepare and even more fun to slurp.
-Dress them up for date night with a homemade apple mignonette and whipped celery root (also super easy to make).
-You can make the toppings in advance and wait until your date arrives to shuck the oysters—extra hands will make quick work of the process.
+Forget the oyster bar—oysters at home are easy to prepare and even more fun to share.
+Dress them up for date night with a homemade apple mignonette and whipped celery root.
+You can prep the toppings in advance and wait until your date arrives to shuck the oysters together—extra hands will make quick work of the process.

-We know that risotto requires incessant stirring, but your date is worth it.
-Bursts of trumpet mushrooms and fresh shrimp give this dish cheffy vibes, despite taking less than an hour to prepare.
+We know that risotto requires incessant stirring, but your date is worth the intentionality.
+Bursts of trumpet mushrooms and fresh shrimp give this dish high-end vibes, despite taking less than an hour to prepare.

 If you want to shower your significant other, your family, or yourself with some love, pasta with clams gets the job done.
 The clam liquor coats the noodles in a rich, umami-packed sauce.
-Go the extra mile by making the pasta yourself (this recipe breaks it down for you), and it can be done well in advance.
+Go the extra mile by creating handmade pasta (this recipe breaks it down for you), for an impressive bowl through and through.

-Wow your date with tender, little rolls of gnocchi that you made and shaped by hand.
-Letting the butter-based sauce brown brings out caramel notes that give a sweet touch to this savory dish.
+Wow your date with tender, little rolls of gnocchi that you shaped by hand.
+Letting this butter-based sauce brown a little brings out sweet caramel notes in this earthy and succulent dish.

 Sweet Endings to Date Night